LiteLDev/LeviLamina/README.md

 3. Open the `LiteLoader.sln` project file and click on the **Batch Generation** item in the **Generation** menu
 4. Bring up the batch generation dialog, check all the generation checkboxes on the right side of the dialog
 5. When you have finished selecting, click the **Generate** button in the dialog box to perform batch generation
-6. After successful compilation, go back to the project root directory and execute the `PackRelease.cmd` script in the Scripts folder.
+6. After successful compilation, go back to the project root directory and execute the `PackRelease.cmd` script in the Scripts folder.<br>
    After execution, the contents of the `RELEASE` folder in the root directory will be the complete `LiteLoader` environment and all dependencies.

 <br/>